chrislowles/userscripts/README.md

 Various userscripts, made to varying degrees of quality (Issues welcomed)

 ## What are userscripts?
-Userscripts are extensions written to be installed in userscript managers, the benefits of userscripts as opposed to standard extensions mainly lie in the fact that fixes can be pushed way faster.
-My preferred one is [Violentmonkey](https://violentmonkey.github.io/).
+Userscripts are extensions written to be installed in userscript managers, the benefits of userscripts as opposed to standard extensions mainly lie in the fact that fixes can be pushed way faster and hotfixes can be dropped in on local copys if need be.
+My preferred manager is [Violentmonkey](https://violentmonkey.github.io/), [Tampermonkey](https://www.tampermonkey.net/) is another option but in my opinion it's really long in the tooth on its featureset.

 ## Versioning:
 The versioning on the userscripts is defined by year.month.day-hotfix, for example 2024.12.25-1 would be a release for the 25th of December, 2024 with the first of any amount of possible additional patches, I don't know if this is a common format but I don't care, this is what works for me and the userscript managers don't seem to mind.